Darian Lensgraf found guilty of 1st-degree murder

-MUSCATINE Co., Iowa (KWQC) - An 18-year-old has been found guilty of 1st-degree murder following the death of his grandmother, Diana Lensgraf.
+MUSCATINE Co., Iowa (KWQC) - An 20-year-old has been found guilty of 1st-degree murder following the death of his grandmother, Diana Lensgraf.

 Officials announced the verdict on Friday, Jan.
 17.

-Officials say 18-year-old Darian Lensgraf, of Muscatine, was found guilty following the murder of Diana.
+Officials say 20-year-old Darian Lensgraf, of Muscatine, was found guilty following the murder of Diana.
 She died on December 12, 2018.

 Evidence at the trial showed Darian had entered the home of Diana and stabbed her multiple times in the chest and throat according to officials.
 At trial, officials say he claimed he was not guilty by reason of insanity.